Expanded Access to nab-sirolimus

-In cases where a clinical trial isn’t an option, and the patient has exhausted all available treatment options, regulators/health authorities may grant permission for us to provide an investigational drug at the request of a licensed physician before it has been approved for commercial distribution.
+In cases where a clinical trial isn’t an option, and the patient has exhausted all available treatment options, investigational drug may be provided before it is commercially available.
 Such individual use of an investigational drug pre-approval is often called “expanded access” or “compassionate use”.

 For a patient to obtain access to an investigational drug through expanded access, the patient’s physician, the drug’s sponsor, and in certain countries, the regional regulatory authority must all approve the use.

 Aadi Bioscience, Inc. (Aadi) is committed to helping patients with cancer obtain access to new treatments.
 Aadi manufactures FYARRO® (nab-sirolimus; ABI-009) which has been approved in the United States for the treatment of adult patients with locally advanced unresectable or metastatic malignant perivascular epithelioid cell tumor (PEComa), i.e. “advanced malignant PEComa”.
 Outside of the United States, safety and efficacy has not been established for nab-sirolimus in advanced malignant PEComa, and any such use is investigational.

 While we believe access to our investigational medicines is best accomplished through participation in clinical trials, we recognize that this is not always possible for every cancer patient.
 In certain situations, Aadi may be able to provide nab-sirolimus through our Expanded Access Program outside of the United States.